-In addition to being able to craft your heirloom kilt from any tartan, in any color scheme, with a traditional kilting selvage, we can also have the tartan for your heirloom kilt finished in one of three ways.
+In addition to being able to craft your heirloom kilt from any tartan, in any color scheme, with a traditional kilting selvage, we can also have the tartan for your heirloom kilt finished in one of two ways.

 Once the cloth is removed from the loom, the general practice is to send the cloth out to the "finishers."
 These are people who wash and condition the newly woven fabric.
 This not only cleans it, but also slightly softens the wool, making it a true pleasure to wear.
 After it is washed, the tartan is straightend, dried, and finally pressed before it is packaged and delivered into your kiltmaker's hands in perfect condition.

 In addition to this standard finishing technique, I am happy to offer an alternate option for your heirloom kilt.
 As your cloth is being woven specifically for your kilt, I can request the tartan be delivered unfinished.
 This unfinished tartan is somewhat stiffer and more "crisp" than what is normally used in kilts today.
 Though definitely rougher than normal kilt cloth, this is the closest thing available today to the historic "hard tartan" that was produced in the nineteenth century by mills such as Wilsons of Bannockburn.